WISDEM/WISDEM/docs/wisdem/commonse/csystem.rst

     Airfoil-aligned and profile coordinate systems.

-:num:`Figure #airfoil-profile-fig` defines the transformation between the airfoil-aligned and profile coordinate systems.
+:numref:`Figure %s <airfoil-profile-fig>` defines the transformation between the airfoil-aligned and profile coordinate systems.
 The profile coordinate system is generally used only to define airfoil profile data.

 *Profile coordinate system*